sheila-anne/sheila-anne/src/pages/index.md

       imageAlt: Sheila Anne Coaching helps you grow into your own strength.
       title: Ground To Grow Accelerator
       text: >
         A power session to help you gain radical clarity, remove blocks, and create action steps in one area of your life.
-Includes a guided body scan and success assessment.
+Includes a guided body scan and strategy session.
     - href: /root-to-rise/
       image: /img/sheila-anne-transform.png
       imageAlt: Sheila Anne is the life coach that provides you with the chance for transformative positive change.